jacobkap/crimebythenumbers/docs/intro-to-r.md

 #> Valiant           18.1   6  225 105 2.76 3.460 20.22  1  0    3    1
 ```

 Now we have the first 6 rows of every column from the `mtcars` data.
 This is a fairly simple function and is useful for quickly looking at our data.
-Many functions are more complicated that `head()` and involve multiple inputs rather than just the single input we had here.
+Many functions are more complicated than `head()` and involve multiple inputs rather than just the single input we had here.
 Some functions, for example, let you choose how you want the function to operate, as it can do so in multiple ways.
 Even in `head()` there's an optional input to choose how many rows you want it to return, with the default being 6.
 Since we didn't choose anything, the function stuck to the default and returned only 6 rows.

 Throughout this book we'll spend a lot of time introducing functions that other people have made and learning how to combine the functions together to be able to get our raw data (e.g. a CSV file downloaded from a police site) into a usable format for research (e.g. cleaned to include only the rows and columns we need to analyze and in the units we want).
-For functions that other people wrote (i.e. functions built into R) we need to tell R that we want to use these functions.
+For functions that other people wrote, we need to tell R that we want to use these functions.
 We do so by having R download that person's package.
 A package is just the name for a collection of functions in an easily downloadable format.
 We can do all of the downloading through R, so we don't have to go searching for them.
 There are two ways to download a package in R: through writing R code or through a shortcut in RStudio.

 Downloading a package through R code uses - like pretty much everything else in R - a function.
 This function is `install.packages()` where we put the name of the package we want in the ().
 This name also has to be in quotes since it is an object that is not currently in R. Let's install the package "meditations" which is a simple package I made that gives a random quote from the book Meditations by Marcus Aurelius.
 We need to run the code `install.packages("meditations")` and be sure to spell "meditations" right and put it in quotes.